PlatzKiecker/docs/README.md

 ### Accessing the Website

-To access the website, type `platzkiecker.de` in your web browser.
-If you run it locally replace platzkiecker.de by localhost:3000 in the following.
+To access the website please use localhost:3000 in the following in your local enviroment.

 ### Login/Register

-To access our website, users must [register](https://platzkiecker.de/register).
+To access our website, users must [register](http://localhost:8000/register).
 An email and password of at least 5 characters are required.
-If you use the local development enviroment please visit [register](http://localhost:8000/register).

 ![Register Page](images/register.jpg)

-If the user has already created an account, they can log in on our [login page](https://platzkiecker.de/login) using their email and password.
+If the user has already created an account, they can log in on our [login page](http://localhost:8000/login) using their email and password.
-If you use the local development enviroment please visit [login page](http://localhost:8000/login).

 ![Login Page](images/login.jpg)